brinalesser/BattenVisionML/CTest/README.md

     2c.
 An example for how to determine the path attribute can be found here: https://docs.inductiveautomation.com/pages/viewpage.action?pageId=1704045

-3. To free a tag, use the following function:
+3. To free a tag handle, use the following function:

         int plc_tag_destroy(int32_t tag);